 You can also put some tables and chairs, or even barstools next to the coffee machine to help that incidental communication along.
 Try your best to replicate a cafe look and feel!
 Imagine the impact this presentation will have on people interviewing in your office.

 Office cubicles really were designed in another era.
 These days, you want to collaborate easily and frequently with your team, and an old-school office layout is going to hinder that desire.
 Take some time to optimise your office layout so that it is an open plan and departments can work together, while also being open to other department collaboration.
-Now, the idea is not to just make a noisy space where people can’t take calls or do quiet work, so you might prefer to create break-out spaces where meetings can take place to keep the office area quieter.
+Now, the idea is not to just make a noisy space where people can’t take calls or do quiet work.
+You might prefer to create break-out spaces by adding acoustic office screens where meetings can take place to keep the office area quieter.

 The best way to deliver something that your staff really want is to just ask them outright!
 See how they prefer to work and begin planning an office layout accordingly.